galanodel2010/ee462/Project_3/README.md

 # Part I :(20 pts)

-### Part I Deadline: 05/05/2017 03:59
+### Part I Deadline: 09/05/2017 03:59

-## Part A: Motor characterisation
+## Part A: Motor Characterization

-1. Using the motor rated values and test data, obtain and plot the **torque-speed curve** of the induction motor assigned to you using MATLAB.
+1. Using the motor specs and and test data, obtain and plot the **torque-speed characteristics** of the induction motor assigned to you using MATLAB (not Simulink).
-2. Determine starting torque, pull-out torque and rated torque values.
+2. Determine the starting torque, pull-out torque and the rated torque values, both analytically and label the relevant points in the graph.
-3. Plot torque-speed curves at 4 different **V/f** combinations on the same graph.
+3. Plot torque-speed curves at 4 different **Constant Volts/Hertz** combinations on the same graph.
+Comment on how will affect to have constant E/f compared to constant V/f.

 ## Part B: Drive proposition

-1. Considering the supply, motor and load requirements, propose a **power stage topology** for the motor drive system.
+1. Considering the supply, motor and load requirements, propose a **power stage topology** for a four-quadrant speed controlled motor drive system.
 Draw the circuit diagram and explain the components.
-Give full reasoning !
+Give full reasoning.
-2. Define the measured (sensing) paramater(s) and control variable(s).
+2. Define the measured parameters (i.e. required sensors) and your control control variables.
 Explain your proposition.
 3. Sketch a block diagram showing the closed loop control system and define each part.
 Note that your diagram may be composed of multiple control stages.
+Do not copy the control block from the Internet, and explain the subsystems in detail.

 **NOTES**
 * Although this part has low credit, it is very critical in this project.
 You will continue with the next parts building on this part.